square/assertj-android/README.md

-Because _FEST Android_ offers assertions directly on objects rather than properties you can chain multiple assertions.
+Because _FEST Android_ offers assertions directly on objects rather than properties they can be chained together.

  *  FEST Android: